hybrasyl/server/README.md

    Studio's built-in integration.
 Make sure you clone them into separate directories.

+3. Update and rebuild packages.

-3. Open the Hybrasyl Server solution (`Hybrasyl.sln`) in Visual Studio and update all NuGet packages (just building it will do this).
-You can also run `dotnet restore` and `dotnet build` in the same directory as the `Hybrasyl.csproj` file.
+   Open the Hybrasyl Server solution (`Hybrasyl.sln`) in Visual Studio and update all NuGet packages (just building it will do this).
+If using vscode or via command line, you can also run `dotnet restore` and `dotnet build` in the same directory as the `Hybrasyl.csproj` file.
 This step will also build the XML/XSD data library.

 4. Build Hybrasyl.

-The default settings should be adequate for most system setups, assuming you've updated and installed all NuGet packages (which should occur automatically) while running inside Visual Studio.
-Should you choose to compile an executable (`.exe`), run the following from the command line:
+   The default settings should be adequate for most system setups.
-   `dotnet publish -c Debug -r win10-x64`
+   Should you wish to compile an executable (`.exe`), run the following from the command line: `dotnet publish -c Debug -r win10-x64` or `dotnet publish -c Debug -r ubuntu.18.04-x64`

 Now that your setup is complete, you should be able to use the [released version of the launcher](https://www.hybrasyl.com/files/Hybrasyl_Launcher_Installer.msi)